ssindhu1087/Tic-Tac-Toe-Game/README.md

 - Clean and intuitive UI
 - New and Reset game animations

-#3Technologies Used
+##Technologies Used

-HTML5
+- HTML5
-CSS3
+- CSS3
-JavaScript
+- JavaScript